dime-scheduler/sdk-dotnet/README.md

 ## Import

 The import API is the entry point for external systems to feed data into Dime.Scheduler.
-The list of supported endpoints below expose a set of import pipelines to map and save data in the Dime.Scheduler database.
+The import endpoints expose a set of import pipelines to map and save data in the Dime.Scheduler database.

-### Usage

 Any class that implements the `IImportRequestable` interface is eligible to be processed by the import service in Dime.Scheduler.

 This example adds or updates a category: